A phase-field approach to model evaporation from porous media: Modeling and upscaling: Phase-field Formulation

 \subsection{Energy Balance Equation}

 Similar to the momentum balance equation, here we will write the energy balance equation for the mixture.
-Thus we need to take into account of the energy due to surface tension between the fluids.
+Thus we need to take into account the energy due to surface tension between the fluids.
 In doing so we modify the energy balance equation as follows.

-where $u = \phi u_l + (1 - \phi) u_g$ and $h = \phi h_l + (1 - \phi) h_g$ are the specific internal energy and the specific enthalpy of the mixure, respectively; ${\rm k} = \phi {\rm k}_l + (1 - \phi) {\rm k}_g$ denotes the thermal conductivity of the mixture, ${\rm T} = \phi {\rm T}_l + (1 - \phi) {\rm T}_g$ is the temperature of the mixture.
-One can note that the last term on the right hand side of the above equation \eqref{ES2-4} is balancing the energy due to the surface tension force between the fluids.
-We assume continuity of temperature and heat flux between the mixture and the solid at the combined fluid-solid interface, \emph{i.e.,}
+where, $u = \phi u_l + (1 - \phi) u_g$ and $h = \phi h_l + (1 - \phi) h_g$ are the specific internal energy and the specific enthalpy of the mixture, respectively; $k = \phi k_l + (1 - \phi) k_g$ denotes the thermal conductivity of the mixture, ${\rm T}$ is the temperature of the mixture.
+One can note that the last term on the right-hand side of the above equation \eqref{ES2-8} is balancing the energy due to the surface tension force between the fluids.
+We assume continuity of temperature and heat flux between the mixture and the solid on the combined fluid-solid interface, \emph{i.e.,}